 - Store data in the cloud you already use.
 As noted above, it will usually be fastest to restore data from a cloud backup location to a production environment within the same cloud.
 Therefore, if you want to achieve the best balance between cloud backup costs and performance, consider using the same cloud for hosting both your backups and your production applications.

 - Choose your cloud region carefully.
 Cloud storage costs can vary depending on which region you use.
 On AWS, for example, the U.S.-East region offers the lowest rates for Glacier storage.
 While for production environments it may be important to host data in regions that are closest to where it needs to be served, this is a less important consideration for backups.
 You can, therefore, achieve more cost-effective cloud storage by choosing a less expensive region.
 Of course, bear in mind that compliance requirements and data sovereignty issues may affect which regions you can choose.

 - Think about data availability.
 Cloud-based data is likelier to be more highly available than on-premise data because your local data center or network will probably crash more often than a professionally managed cloud.
 However, remember that even major public clouds sometimes fail.
 If you have mission-critical backup data that is absolutely essential for business continuity, you might want to back it up to multiple locations.

 The benefits of cloud storage are numerous.
 Generally speaking, cloud backup costs are lower than those of on-premise backup infrastructure.
 Cloud data will also generally offer higher levels of availability and easier access than on-premise data.

-Your mileage may vary, of course, but if you are currently backing up on-premise, there's a good chance that you could achieve cost savings and higher availability by moving backups to the cloud.
+Your mileage may vary, of course, but if you are currently backing up on-premise, there's a good chance that you could try the advantages of cloud backup, and achieve cost savings and higher availability.